clj-grenada/grenada-spec/NewModel.md

  - A Thing with the Aspect Find contains data about a **concrete find** dug up in a concrete Clojure namespace.
- - A concrete find is **something that is defined in some way** in a concrete Clojure namespace.
+ - A concrete find is **something that is defined in some way** in a concrete Clojure namespace or at least something that can occur in [**operator position**](http://clojure.org/evaluation).
 There are many kinds of finds imaginable, for example fns and deftypes.
  - The more specific **semantics** of a Find and a definition of the kind of find it contains data for are defined by the Find's other Aspects.
  - A Find has **six coordinates**, the coordinates of the concrete namespace in